-When to File APRN Application
+When to Apply

 - You must maintain a collaborative agreement until you have practiced as an APRN for at least two years and at least 4,000 hours.

 - If you are required to have a collaborative agreement(s) to practice in Delaware, a form for each individual business/practice where you will practice in Delaware.
 If you do not have a collaborative agreement when you submit your application, you must obtain a collaborator and submit a Report of Collaborative Agreement Change form before you begin to practice as an APRN in Delaware.

 - You must have a collaborative agreement at each business/practice where you practice.
 For example, if you are employed by a hospital and by a primary care practice and you will practice as an APRN at both, you must complete a form for the hospital and a separate form for the primary care practice.